Blog

 | Multi-entry over 90 days | Embassy or business visa | Varies | 10–14 business days |

-What this actually means
+What this means for your Vietnam trip

 In practice, this means a Singaporean planning a 2-week Hanoi and Ha Long Bay trip needs to do nothing for visa — just show up at the airport with a valid passport.
-For someone doing a longer backpacking trip or combining Vietnam with a work stint (46–90 days), the e-visa costs SGD 33 and takes 10 minutes to apply online.
+For someone doing a longer backpacking trip or combining Vietnam with a work stint (31–90 days), the e-visa costs SGD 33 and takes about 10 minutes to apply online.
 The key trap to avoid: third-party "visa services" that appear in Google Ads charging SGD 80–150 for the same USD 25 official e-visa.
-The official government portal (evisa.xuatnhapcanh.gov.vn) is the only correct channel.
+The official government portal (evisa.gov.vn) is the only correct channel.

 When this does NOT apply